soong-construction/dirt-rally-time-recorder/README.md

   - in your installation folder, start `timerecord.exe`
   - It should tell you to be *Waiting for data...*, otherwise check the set up or take a look at [Troubleshooting](#troubleshooting)

+### Updating
+To update to a new version, simply download the new release or create a new bundle as instructed above.
+To be safe, backup your `dirtrally-laptimes.db`.
+You can overwrite your existing installation folder with the new `timerecorder` folder.

+Make sure to start `timerecord.exe` once to allow to migrate the database and config.

 ### Configuration
 If you prefer imperial units (mph), you can change the `speed_unit` in `config.yml` (default: kph).
 Afterwards, restart *dirt-rally-time-recorder*.
 If you change this later on, you will falsify top speeds of recorded stages (unless you migrate your database).